huggingface/blog/asr-diarization.md

 Speculative decoding comes with restrictions:

-- at least the decoder part of an assistant model should be the same as that of the main model
+- at least the decoder part of an assistant model should have the same architecture as that of the main model
 - the batch size much be 1

 Make sure to take the above into account.
 Depending on your production use case, supporting larger batches can be faster than speculative decoding.
+If you don't want to use an assistant model, just keep the `assistant_model` in the configuration as `None`.

 If you do use an assistant model, a great choice for Whisper is a [distilled version](https://huggingface.co/distil-whisper).